If you do not find answers to your questions below, please contact the Oracle Partner Business Center.

 If the criteria for a specialization change, the original criteria will remain valid for 180 days following the launch of the new criteria.
 Oracle may, from time to time, verify that a company still meets the specialization criteria requirements, at which point the OPN member may be asked to go through the renewal process to confirm compliance with competency and customer satisfaction criteria.

 When a product family undergoes a major revision (e.g., Oracle Enterprise Manager 11g to Oracle Enterprise Manager 12c), a new specialization may be created.
-OPN members should refer to the regularly updated Specialization Guide.
+OPN members should refer to the regularly updated Specialization Catalog.

 Only qualifying specializations can meet criteria for OPN program benefits and levels.
 OPN members are notified when a new version of a specialization is available, and are then provided 12 months in which to meet the criteria of this new version, after which time, only the newest version will count towards receiving specialization benefits and meeting level criteria.